Edna Anne Wheeler Ballard

-Edna Anne Wheeler Ballard, also known as Lotus Ray King (June 25, 1886 - February 10, 1971), was an American theosopher who co-founded the Saint Germain Foundation and served a co-leader of the I AM Movement with her husband, Guy Ballard.
-In 1944, Ballard and her son, Donald Ballard, were charged with mail fraud and their court case would eventually be ruled by the US Supreme Court as United States v.
-Ballard.
+Edna Anne Wheeler Ballard, also known as Lotus Ray King (June 25, 1886 - February 10, 1971), was an American theosopher who co-founded the Saint Germain Foundation and served a co-leader of the I AM Movement with her husband Guy Ballard.
+In 1944, Ballard and her son Donald Ballard were charged with mail fraud and their court case would eventually be ruled by the US Supreme Court as United States v.
+Ballard where the charges were ultimately dismissed, on the basis of the court system incorrectly attempting to consider validity of their religious beliefs.
 Ballard's work with the I AM Movement is considered a predecessor to the current new age movement.

 Early life and education

 Edna Anne Wheeler was born in 1886 in Burlington, Iowa.
 Her mother was Anna Hewitt Pearce and her father was Edward G. Wheeler, a railway clerk.
 Ballard became a concert harpist in 1912.
 In 1916, Ballard married Guy W. Ballard.
-Two years later, in 1918, she had a child with Guy, named Donald.
+Two years later in 1918, she had a child with Guy named Donald.